samchillcott/days-of-code-2020-august/log.md

 - Montreal (my test case) still not working as desired.
 This is because the Unix timestamp is based off UTC so will have to make a function that does some sort of conversion based on the timezone (timezone Shift in seconds from UTC) value available in the retried data object.⁣
 - sunrise conversion using timezone is now knocking the GMT sunrise times off by an hour for some reason.
 The sunrise conversion timestamp is correct so my date obj is wrong/adding an hour.⁣
 - Leaving this for the day as I have a call with my mentor.
 Sometimes it's a good thing to leave things hanging = more excitement and momentum to attack in the next coding session.

+### #daysofcode 12/8/20

+**Today's Progress**
+- N/A.

+**Thoughts**
+- Day off having fun with the fam in the sun.
+- Been pondering the date/times in weather app - I shall try and do it myself but I'll also have a go with date-fns library which was recommended to me.
+Would be further practice using libraries and docs.